Indra (character): Fictional character biography

 Paras Gavaskar is an Indian mutant.
 As a teenager, he enrolls in the Xavier Institute.
 Paras takes the codename Indra and is assigned to Alpha Squadron, a training squad mentored by Northstar.
 He is a top achiever in his classes.
 Indra and his fellow team members Anole, Loa, Rubbermaid, Network, and Kidogo are informed that Northstar has been killed in the line of duty, unaware of Northstar's resurrection.
 Following the assumed death of Northstar, Karma becomes the group's advisor.

-Following the events of "House of M", almost all of the institute's students are depowered, which leads to the dissolution of the school's training squads.
-Indra is one of twenty-seven students who retain their mutant abilities.
+Following the events of "House of M", almost all of the institute's students lose their powers, which leads to the dissolution of the school's training squads.
+Indra is one of twenty-seven students to retain their mutant abilities.
 He participates in Emma Frost's battle to determine who will train to join the X-Men.
 Later, forty-two of Indra's former classmates die when their bus is attacked by William Stryker, an anti-mutant crusader.

-Indra is captured by Belasco and held in Limbo with most of the other students.
-When X-23 orchestrates an attempt at escaping, Indra is beaten badly by the demon S'ym when the attack fails.
 After returning home, Indra discovers that he is the youngest surviving mutant at the Xavier Institute and most likely to be targeted.
-When Predator X attacks the institute, Surge defends Indra, Trance and Wolf Cub.

-Indra later relocates to San Francisco along with all the other X-Men.
-Soon, the city enters a state of chaos due to the anti-mutant and pro-mutant movements.
-Cyclops sends Rogue, Gambit, and Danger to find any missing students, Indra being among them.
-Rogue finds some beaten H.A.M.M.E.R. agents and after absorbing their memories to see if they know where Paras is, it is revealed they attacked him when he was trying to go home to check on his friends.
-In self-defense, he attacked them and knocked them out.
-This act of self-defense causes Paras to have an internal crisis, believing that he violated the most important tenet of his Jain faith—absolute nonviolence.
-Attempting to access his powers causes him great pain, which Paras believes is divine punishment for betraying his beliefs.
+Indra knocks out a group of H.A.M.M.E.R. agents in self-defense, violating the most important tenet of his Jain faith—absolute nonviolence.
+Attempting to access his powers causes him great pain, which Indra believes is divine punishment for betraying his beliefs.
 Rogue attempts to counsel him, suggesting that his inability to access his powers is psychosomatic.
-Rogue confronts him with the fact that he chose the codename Indra, the Hindu god of war, despite his pacifist beliefs, and states that she believes he did so out of belief in his own potential.
+Rogue confronts him with the fact that he chose the codename Indra, the Hindu god of war, despite his pacifistic beliefs, and states that she believes he did so out of belief in his own potential.
 She further states that rather than embrace that potential, he is choosing to back away from it.
-This causes Paras to lose control, claiming that his Indra form is "not him" before his powers fully resurface, revealed as a suit of armor and weaponry.
+This causes Indra to lose control before his powers resurface.